-There was a popular saying among the old time soda fountain operators that "Drinks may come and drinks may go but the Orange Phosphate goes on forever."
+There was a popular saying among the old time soda fountain operators, "Drinks may come and drinks may go but the Orange Phosphate goes on forever."

 Sadly, it didn't go on forever nor did the equally delicious cherry or grape phosphates, but the popularity of these unique sodas did last into the 1950s, until a greater variety of soft drinks came on the market, and traditional soda fountains went into a steady decline.

 Get a bottle of Acid Phosphate and a selection of your favorite fountain syrup flavors and have fun trying the phosphate soda recipes.
 Relive the days of the village soda fountain!

 You might have heard that health experts are trying to convince beverage bottlers to stop using phosphoric acid in their soda recipes since heavy consumption of soft drinks containing it may lead to lower calcium levels in the body and increase your chances of osteoporosis.

 Phosphoric acid is still widely used as a significant ingredient in most colas, root beers, and other dark-colored commercial soft drinks whereas most light-colored soft drinks use citric acid instead.
 You can find out which acid is used by reading the list of ingredients on the beverage container.